 One of the riders walked over the rocks and found the best path for our horses to go.
 No horses were hurt in the process.

 After retracing, we pulled into the guest house fairly early and it was just barely adequate.
 Sparse furnishings and a sparse dinner and a sparse breakfast the next morning.
-The daughter of the house was very charming, with honey blonde hair and a sparkling smile, and went with me on my short evening walk, passing the time of day in talk, skillfully as the Irish all do.
+The six-year-old daughter of the house was very charming, with honey blonde hair and a sparkling smile, and went with me on my short evening walk, passing the time of day in talk, skillfully as the Irish do.
 She was the best part of it.
 Right next to the pain pill I finally awarded myself at bedtime.

 Day 3: Painting by Arrows..It Can Still Take Skill to Find the Right Trail